 The College’s nine-member board of governors includes Father John McCarthy, representative for the Archdiocese of Vancouver.
 Reflecting RPC’s “associate college” partnership with the Franciscan University of Steubenville, one FUS faculty member, Dr. Andrew Minto, serves on the College’s board of governors.

 RPC’s president is Dr. Christine Jones, who earned her M.A. and Ph.D. from McGill University and a Canada-Research Chair post-doctorate in religion and culture from the University of British Columbia.
-New additions to the faculty include theologian Dr. Christophe Potworowski, the former chair of Catholic studies at McGill, and Sister Gabriella Yi, O.P., who has a doctoral degree in theology from Rome’s Angelicum.
+Additions to the faculty in recent years include theologian Dr. Christophe Potworowski, the former chair of Catholic studies at McGill, and Sister Gabriella Yi, O.P., who has a doctoral degree in theology from Rome’s Angelicum.

 Depending on the exchange rate with Canada, RPC’s price can be very attractive to Americans.
-Total tuition, room, and board in 2013-14 is C$26,920.
+Total tuition, room, and board in 2013-14 was C$26,920.
 Students receive generous financial aid from TWU and from the College.
 Vancouver’s Archbishop J. Michael Miller, C.S.B., former secretary to the Vatican’s Congregation for Catholic Education, recently provided the College an endowed scholarship fund, and two other scholarships are available to students.
 Other financial aid is available.

 Students can take four RPC courses each semester of the freshman year to meet the core requirements for a TWU degree.
 These courses emphasize “the Catholic heritage of faith and culture.”